 Victimisation is subjecting or threatening to subject someone to a detriment because they have asserted their rights under equal opportunity law, made a complaint, helped someone else make a complaint, or refused to do something because it would be discrimination, sexual harassment or victimisation.

 It is also victimisation to threaten someone (such as a witness) who may be involved in investigating an equal opportunity concern or complaint.

 Members of EQUS and any participants at EQUS activities are asked to not be engaged or encourage any forms of victimisation.

-Breaches of this Code of Conduct Guidelines will not be tolerated.
+Breaches of this Code of Conduct will not be tolerated.
 Depending on the situation, breaches could result in informal or formal disciplinary proceedings.
 Any breaches should be reported to a supervisory officer independent of the breach.
-Any member who wishes to report a violation of this code of conduct is asked to speak, in confidence, to the Chief Operations Officer of EQUS.
+Any member who wishes to report a violation of this Code of Conduct is asked to speak, in confidence, to the:

 At any EQUS sponsored or affiliated conferences and workshops, participants will be asked to stop any inappropriate behaviour immediately.
 Participants may be asked to leave the event.

 The Chief Operations Officer of EQUS has passed mandatory gender equity and mediation training.
 Every report will be documented securely and privately such that details are visible to the Chief Operations Officer of EQUS and specific parties authorized by the report-raiser.
 With the consent and sign-off from the report-raiser, each incident will be mediated on a case-by-case basis.
 If desired, the report-raiser can choose for EQUS to arrange for third-party mediation of a dispute via trained mediators from outside the academic community.